-Virginia Morell is an acclaimed science writer, and author of four books.
+Virginia Morell is a New York Times bestelling author of four books.
 Her latest, Animal Wise, has been widely praised as "touching and provocative," "fascinating and intellectually sweeping," and "heart- and brain-stirring."
 A correspondent for Science since 1990, Morell covers evolutionary biology, conservation, and animal behavior.
 She's also a regular contributor to National Geographic, and her writing has appeared in Slate, the New York Times Magazine, Smithsonian, Lapham's Quarterly, Conde Nast Traveler, Discover, Outside, and Best American Science and Nature Writing.
 Her 2004 National Geographic article on climate change was a finalist for Best Environmental Article from the Society of Environmental Journalists.
 She blogs at Animal Wise at Psychology Today.

 Born in Southern California, Morell received a B.A. in English Literature from Pomona College in Claremont.
 She also has M.A. in English Literature from McGill University in Montreal, Canada, and an MSc in Environmental Studies from California State University, Dominguez Hills.
 Her parents were great outdoor enthusiasts, who passed to her their travel skills and "itchy-feet" genes.
 After her studies at McGill, these travel genes seriously kicked in, and she crossed the globe to Ethiopia, where she lived for two years, teaching English composition at what was then Haile Selassie I University.
 Not long after her arrival, the Ethiopian Army deposed the Emperor, and gave the university the more prosaic name, The National University.
 Her time in Ethiopia left her with a lasting love for the country and African continent, the people and wildlife, and taught her the virtue of patience and that revolutions are not as romantic as they're made out to be in many books and movies.
 She has since returned numerous times to Ethiopia and other parts of Africa for her articles and books.
 Most recently, she has written about grieving animals, dogs that joke, monkeys that whisper, and the 2,000 wild coyotes that now populate the city of Chicago.